-Intervention orders or other orders given under the Family Violence Protection Act 2008 (Vic) (“FVPA”) and Personal Safety Intervention Orders Act 2010 (Vic) (“PSIOA”) are generally considered by VCAT to be prima facie grounds (proof) that the applicant has experienced an unforeseen change in circumstances, which will cause the applicant to suffer severe hardship if the applicant:
+Intervention orders and other orders given under the Family Violence Protection Act 2008 (Vic) (“FVP Act”) and the Personal Safety Intervention Orders Act 2010 (Vic) (“PSIO Act”) are generally considered by VCAT to be prima facie grounds (proof) that the applicant has experienced an unforeseen change in circumstances, which will cause the applicant to suffer severe hardship if the applicant:

 The amendment allows for one tenant to apply to VCAT without the support of any remaining co-tenants.
 VCAT may order that one of several co-tenants is removed from the tenancy agreement, or it may shorten the fixed-term agreement for all of the tenants.

 VCAT may determine what compensation, if any, should be paid by the applicant due to the reduction of the fixed term (s 234(3)).
 In some cases, but not often, VCAT may award compensation equivalent to the tenant’s liability for lease-breaking costs.